-We employed an iterative method when conducting the Sector 40 transit search.
+We employed an iterative method when conducting the Sector 54 transit search.
 The top panel of Figure 7 shows the number of TCEs at a given cadence that exhibit a transit signal from an initial run of TPS.
 The 3- σ peaks were used to define de-emphasis weights for a second run of TPS, the results of which are shown in the bottom panel of Figure 7.
 The final set of TCEs and the results reported here are based on the second run of TPS.
 The values of the adopted de-emphasis weights are provided in the DV timeseries data products for targets with TCEs.

-The top panel of Figure 8 shows the distribution of orbital periods for the final set of TCEs found in Sector 40.
+The top panel of Figure 8 shows the distribution of orbital periods for the final set of TCEs found in Sector 54.
+The bimodal nature of the period distribution is due to a large number of two-transit detections with periods ranging from 8 to 20 days, many of which are likely false positives.
+Two-transit TCEs can be identified with the NTRANS keyword in the headers of the dv-timeseries FITS files.
 The vertical histogram in the right panel of Figure 8 shows the distribution of transit depths derived from limb-darkened transiting planet model fits for TCEs.
 The model transit depths range down to the order of 100 ppm, but the bulk of the transit depths are considerably larger.

 A search for additional TCEs in potential multiple planet systems was conducted in DV through calls to TPS.
-A total of 2051 TCEs were ultimately identified in the SPOC pipeline on 1382 unique target stars.
+A total of 2213 TCEs were ultimately identified in the SPOC pipeline on 1560 unique target stars.
 Table 2 provides a breakdown of the number of TCEs by target.
 Note that targets with large numbers of TCEs are likely to include false positives.